jaeseonim/AI-Study-Group/README.md

 ---

-📌 **Note**: If you are interested in organizing an AI study group and need guidance, this repository can serve as a helpful reference.
+📌 If you are interested in organizing an AI study group and need guidance, this repository can serve as a helpful reference.